katulevskiy/tech_layoffs_ml/README.md

 ### Model 2 Conclusion

 Although our initial base model for our second model performed much worse than the first (786.068 training MSE compared to 455.386 training MSE in the first model), after performing hyperparameter tuning, our second model improved a lot more.
 Our final MSE for model 2 was 407.679 training and 344.077 testing.
 This performed a lot better because we did grid search which computes the optimum hyperparameters to use to predict our data.
 It performed a lot better than our first model because our first model was just polynomial regression, and neural networks can adapt much better to complex datasets.
 In order to improve it, we could have done k-fold cross validation instead of using the same validation set every time, because otherwise it gets too specific on one single validation set that doesn’t necessarily train it on all of the different sets it could be on.
 Also, because not every feature is really impactful for our predictions, we could have isolated only the more influential features and made our predictions from there.
 This is why we are thinking of doing a random forest model as our model 3 because it will allow us to be more focused in what we use to train.

+### Final Project Submission

+## Introduction
+In today’s ever changing economy, companies are constantly needing to make restructuring adjustments, including layoffs.
+Though this is often a necessary change, employees at companies planning to do layoffs might feel completely blindsided as they often don’t know how many people are actually being laid off.
+We wanted to create a layoff predictor to help employees know what to expect when they find out that their company is already planning to lay off people.
+It helps employees think about what their position is at the company, and they can make preparations based on how likely they are to be laid off based on the percentage of people we predict to be laid off.
+They can start preparing and looking for jobs at other companies if necessary.

+Additionally, it can also be helpful for companies who know that they should lay off employees, but don’t know what percentage of their staff that they should actually lay off.
+Our predictor can be used as a guiding indicator of what is recommended based on other companies in that situation and the status of the economy at the time.
+It can help prevent companies from accidentally laying off too many people, or not laying off enough people and needing to do a second round of layoffs.